Skip to main contentSkip to article

 Schools — the constraint to plan around

 Glen Valley does not have a dedicated “Glen Valley Elementary” in the urban sense.
 SD 35 catchment maps are reviewed periodically — pull the current attendance area for the specific Glen Valley address before relying on it.
-Families used to walking to a top-quartile elementary (like the Walnut Grove or Fort Langley village experience) should reset expectations: the Glen Valley reality is rural busing to whichever school the district zones the parcel into in any given year.
+Families coming from a walk-to-school neighbourhood (the Walnut Grove or Fort Langley village experience) will find the Glen Valley reality is rural busing to whichever school the district zones the parcel into in any given year.

 Commute math — rural reality